-Professor Stephen Evans
+Prof Stephen Evans

-Safety of medicines is my major interest.
-Assessment of safety and risk in trials and epidemiological studies, especially in electronic health records, are the main topics.
+Effects of medicines, both drugs and vaccines, is my major interest.
+Assessment of effiacy, safety and risk in trials and epidemiological studies, especially in electronic health records, are the main topics.

 I have suggested methods for use in analysis of spontaneous reports of suspected adverse reactions to drugs and vaccines, and continue to contribute to this field, known as pharmacovigilance.

 I am also interested in detection of scientific fraud and misconduct, especially in clinical trials.

 I have extensive experience in data monitoring committees for both drug and vaccine trials.